C. Wright Mills: Outlook

 These two quotations are the ones chosen by Kathryn Mills for the better acknowledgement of his nuanced thinking.

 It appears that Mills understood his position as being much closer to Marx than to Weber but influenced by both, as Stanley Aronowitz argued in "A Mills Revival?".

 Mills argues that micro and macro levels of analysis can be linked together by the sociological imagination, which enables its possessor to understand the large historical sense in terms of its meaning for the inner life and the external career of a variety of individuals.
 Individuals can only understand their own experiences fully if they locate themselves within their period of history.
 The key factor is the combination of private problems with public issues: the combination of troubles that occur within the individual's immediate milieu and relations with other people with matters that have to do with institutions of an historical society as a whole.

 Mills shares with Marxist sociology and other "conflict theorists" the view that American society is sharply divided and systematically shaped by the relationship between the powerful and powerless.
 He also shares their concerns for alienation, the effects of social structure on the personality, and the manipulation of people by elites and the mass media.
 Mills combined such conventional Marxian concerns with careful attention to the dynamics of personal meaning and small-group motivations, topics for which Weberian scholars are more noted.

 Mills had a very combative outlook regarding and towards many parts of his life, the people in it, and his works.
 In that way, he was a self-proclaimed outsider: "I am an outlander, not only regionally, but deep down and for good."

 Above all, Mills understood sociology, when properly approached, as an inherently political endeavor and a servant of the democratic process.
 In The Sociological Imagination, Mills wrote:

 Contemporary American scholar Cornel West argued in his text American Evasion of Philosophy that Mills follows the tradition of pragmatism.
-Mills shared Dewey's goal of a "creative democracy" and emphasis on the importance of political practice but criticized Dewey for his inattention to the rigidity of power structure in the US.
-Mills's dissertation was titled Sociology and Pragmatism: The Higher Learning in America, and West categorized him along with pragmatists in his time Sidney Hook and Reinhold Niebuhr as thinkers during pragmatism's "mid-century crisis."
+Mills shared Dewey's goal of a "creative democracy" and emphasis on the importance of political practice but criticized Dewey for his inattention to the rigidity of power structure in the U.S. Mills's dissertation was titled Sociology and Pragmatism: The Higher Learning in America, and West categorized him along with pragmatists in his time Sidney Hook and Reinhold Niebuhr as thinkers during pragmatism's "mid-century crisis."